 Other hydration estimates from the Academy of Nutrition and Dietetics are below:

 Your child will need extra fluid while playing outside in the heat, performing strenuous activity or while sick.

 What counts as fluid?

-If your toddler drinks milk, it is recommended to limit their intake to no more than 16-24 ounces (2-3 cups) per day - that leaves a need for at least 1-2 cups for water for a child that drinks milk.
+If your toddler drinks milk or milk alternatives, it is recommended to limit their intake to no more than 16-24 ounces (2-3 cups) per day - that leaves a need for at least 1-2 cups for water for a child that drinks milk.

 What can I do to keep my child hydrated?

 Below are some additional tips that might help your child drink more water: